Code-Institute-Submissions/MSP2_Viking_Adventure/README.md

 ### Game.html Code Error

-During coding, a row div was rendered unneccessary, and blocked out while further testing was required.
+During coding, a row div was rendered unnecessary, and blocked out while further testing was required.
 However, once the decision to delete it was made, it began to throw up an issue wherein the dialogue and choice buttons started being distorted out of shape.
 The code causing this can be seen below.

 ```